yongdd/langevin-fts/README.md

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.

-#### Reduction in Cuda (class CudaSimulationBox)
-  Inner product of two fields is caculacted using the CUDA code that NVIDIA provides.
-If you want to make it simple, please reimplement it using `Cuda Thrust`.

 #### Parser (class ParamParser)
   A parser is implemented using regular expression (RE) and deterministic finite automaton (DFA) to read input parameters from a file.
 If you want to modify or improve syntax for parameter file, reimplement the parser using standard tools such as `bison` and `flex`.
 Instead, you can use a `yaml` or `json` file as an input parameter file in python scripts.
 Using `argparse` is also good option.